Aliases for IL23A Gene

 GeneCards Summary for IL23A Gene

 IL23A (Interleukin 23 Subunit Alpha) is a Protein Coding gene.
 Diseases associated with IL23A include Inflammatory Bowel Disease and Multiple Sclerosis.
-Among its related pathways are PEDF Induced Signaling and Innate Immune System.
+Among its related pathways are Cytokine Signaling in Immune system and TGF-Beta Pathway.
 Gene Ontology (GO) annotations related to this gene include cytokine activity and interleukin-23 receptor binding.

 Associates with IL12B to form the IL-23 interleukin, a heterodimeric cytokine which functions in innate and adaptive immunity.
 IL-23 may constitute with IL-17 an acute response to infection in peripheral tissues.
 IL-23 binds to a heterodimeric receptor complex composed of IL12RB1 and IL23R, activates the Jak-Stat signaling cascade, stimulates memory rather than naive T-cells and promotes production of proinflammatory cytokines.
 IL-23 induces autoimmune inflammation and thus may be responsible for autoimmune inflammatory diseases and may be important for tumorigenesis.